Bonsai Mary

 How to Grow Ficus microcarpa ‘Ginseng’

 Growing Ficus microcarpa ‘Ginseng’ requires attention to certain key factors that will promote its growth and overall well-being.
 This unique bonsai variety, with its distinct, thick roots and vibrant green leaves, is a beautiful addition to any indoor space.
-To ensure its successful cultivation, here are some essential tips to keep in mind.

 Propagation Tips for Ficus microcarpa ‘Ginseng’